Isabela192/Isabela192/README.md

 # Hi there fellow human 👋

-I'm Isabela Christina Siqueira, I'm brazillian and I've gradueted in meteorology back in 2017. ⛈ 🌈 ⛈
+I'm Isabela Siqueira, I'm brazillian and I have a meterology degree that hangs neatly on my wall. ⛈ 🌈 ⛈

-Nowdays I'm working as a python developer at MaisTODOS and trying to learn something new everyday.
+I'm working towards becoming a full-fledged software engineer.
+Wish me luck!

 ### 💻 What I'm doing now...